-Spam text messages and pre-recorded telephone calls are not only an interruption of consumers’ privacy and time, many cell phone services or internet providers charge for the delivery of the ads.
-This is why sending spam text messages is illegal, except for in cases when prior written consent has been authorized by the consumer.
-It is estimated that 69% of current cell phone users receive unwanted text message spam, and of those users, 25% experience unwanted spam texts weekly.
-Any business or company who has sent you a message that has not received your prior consent may be in violation.
+It is estimated that 69% of current mobile phone users receive unwanted text message spam, and of those users, 25% experience unwanted spam texts weekly.
+Any business or company who has sent you a message that has not received your prior consent may be in violation and could be held financially accountable.